federicomariamassari/udacity-dand/projects/p3/dand-p3-wrangle-openstreetmap.md

 via primo maggio -> Via Primo Maggio
 ```
 ### Postal codes
 Admissible postal codes had to be five digits long, and have format _20xxx_ (with _2_ the Region Code for Lombardy, and _0_ the County Code for the Metropolitan City of Milan and the Province of Monza and Brianza).
-Although most codes were consistent, for a significant group two problems arose: unusual length (rare) and misplacement (quite common).
+Even though most codes were consistent, for a significant group two problems arose: unusual length (rare) and misplacement (quite common).

 __Unusual code length.__ A few codes were four (e.g., _2013_), and one was six (i.e., _200149_) digits long.
 I padded the former with a trailing zero, since all began with _2_ (e.g., _20130_), and stripped the latter of the redundant digit (e.g., _20149_):
 ```python